 Single hand shooting.
 Life isn’t perfect.
 You may need to shoot one-handed and there is no guarantee it will be your primary hand.

 Challenge your distance.
 Most people will only shoot within their comfort levels.
 But if you have no problem shooting the bullseye out every time then push that envelope a little further.
 Considering most indoor ranges don’t allow rapid fire (for good reason).
 Move that target back 5 more yards outside of your comfort zone and work to make that your new comfort zone.

 Outdoor ranges allow you more freedom.
 Most outdoor ranges involve a 45 min drive near Charlotte.
 It is even more important to dry fire your course of fire with outdoor drills.
-We cover a lot of these skills in our Basic Defensive Pistol Course.

 Skills you can work on at an outdoor range include: